 Why do sounds occasionally emanate from a fridge?
-And what is a sound jury?
+And what is Liebherr’s sound jury?
 At Liebherr, we are constantly working on making fridges quieter and quieter.
 The best examples of this are the silent models which are barely audible thanks to their special design.
 Find out more about the silent world of refrigeration in our post.

 Did you say, you’ve never “heard” anything at all from a Liebherr fridge?
 Well, you are not alone!
 Liebherr is constantly advancing the world of refrigeration – which includes quiet refrigerators.
 But why do some fridges still occasionally emit noises?
 And what causes them?
 Examining the evidence:

 Today there are more sources of noise in a fridge

 It is quite normal for a fridge to make noises occasionally.
 In the past, a fridge usually had just a compressor and a thermostat.
 From time to time, the thermostat signaled to the compressor when it needed to “startup” in order to keep the temperature in the interior constant.
 However, modern fridges now have far more technology inside them, and this is partially responsible for the unusual noises which are perceived as disturbing.
 Possible sources of noise include:

 - BioFresh modules with ventilation and air flaps

 - NoFrost modules with ventilation and defrost heaters